North Korea fires two short-range missiles, U.S. still open to dialogue | Law-Order

 The launch marks North Korea's first publicly known weapons test since Biden took office in January.
-But Biden downplayed the latest activity, saying "nothing much has changed."
+But Biden downplayed the latest activity, saying "nothing much has changed," while one senior official said it was "normal" testing and warned against "hyping" it.

-"The outreach from us to North Korea follows over a year without active dialogue with North Korea, despite multiple attempts across two administrations to engage," the second official said, while adding: "We do not see the activity that took place this weekend as closing that door."
-The Pentagon declined comment on the tests, which were first reported by the Washington Post.
-North Korea's mission to the United Nations also did not immediately respond to a request for comment.
+Opposition lawmakers and some experts said the U.S. confirmation indicated a coordination failure between the allies, and suggested Seoul might be trying to cover up a provocation as it seeks to improve cross-border ties.
+"It could've indeed been a routine, pre-planned activity," said Kim Dong-yup, a professor at Kyungnam University in Seoul.
+"But I can't help asking if the government and the JCS were walking on eggshells so as not to upset North Korea."

-Jenny Town, director of 38 North, a U.S.-based website that tracks North Korea, said the North Korean action appeared "pretty mild."
-A top U.S. general last week had warned of the near-term possibility of a far more provocative move: a decision by North Korea to begin flight testing an improved design for its inter-continental ballistic missiles.
+The JCS official said it does not disclose some North Korean activities to protect its reconnaissance assets based on consultations with the U.S. military.
+Jenny Town, director of 38 North, a U.S.-based website that tracks North Korea, said the latest action appeared "pretty mild."

-Such a move would sharply increase tension between the United States and North Korea.
-"My guess is that it has more to do with the joint exercises than anything else," Town said of the weekend tests.
-"This kind of testing around the military exercises is pretty common."
+"My guess is that it has more to do with the joint exercises than anything else," she said.
+North Korea has slammed joint U.S.-South Korean military exercises this month even though they were scaled back in an effort to restart nuclear talks.

-Joint U.S.-South Korean military exercises this month angered North Korea even though they were scaled back this year to become computer-simulated drills.
-A top North Korean diplomat last week said the country would never answer U.S. diplomatic overtures until Washington dropped hostile policies and repeated calls for sanctions relief.

-North Korea has maintained and developed its nuclear and ballistic missile programs throughout 2020 in violation of international sanctions, helping fund them with some $300 million stolen through cyber hacks, according to independent U.N. sanctions monitors.
-Pyongyang has been subject to U.N. sanctions since 2006 aimed at cutting off funding for its nuclear and ballistic missile programs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)